The Risky Business of Investing in Stocks and Bonds

-Stay away from hot stock tips, your brother-in-law’s new restaurant concept, racehorses, bitcoin, complicated annuities, and anything else with a similar vibe.
+Stay away from hot stocks, your brother-in-law’s new restaurant concept, racehorses, bitcoin, complicated annuities, and anything else with a similar vibe.
 These are the foolish risks that are not compensated with higher expected returns.

 2. Don’t buy individual stocks and bonds.

 You’re incurring unnecessary risk by being undiversified.
-Instead, focus on the appropriate asset allocation — i.e., the mix of stocks, bonds, international securities, etc. — that makes sense for your risk tolerance and time horizon.
-Once you decide what asset allocation is right for you, invest in low-cost mutual funds for each asset class or even more simply, a target date fund.
+Instead, focus on the appropriate asset allocation — i.e., the mix of stocks, bonds, international securities, etc. — that makes sense for your risk tolerance, time horizon, and financial situation.
+Then invest in low-cost index funds for each asset class or even more simply, a target date fund.

 It’s a fool’s errand that will end in misery and regret.
 And, you need to be right twice — once when you decide to get out and then again when you decide to get back in.
 Good luck with that.
 To quote Warren Buffet, “The only value of stock forecasters is to make fortune tellers look good.”

 This is sensible for two reasons.
 First, you have more years of earning an income that can act as a “ballast” against the choppier returns of your investments.
 Second, you have the luxury of a long time horizon.

 5. Take more risk when you have a higher income or more savings.